gordonbrander/lettersmith/README.md

 ```

 To simplify typing for common fields, Docs distinguish between the open-ended
-frontmatter, kept in `meta`, and certain "blessed" fields, such as `title`,
+frontmatter, kept in `meta`, and certain "blessed" fields that live at the top
-`summary`, `tags`, etc. Functions like `docs.meta` will take care of setting
+level of the doc (e.g. `title`, `summary`, `tags`, etc).
+Functions like
-these fields with the values found in the frontmatter.
+`docs.meta` will take care of setting these fields with the values found in the
+frontmatter.

 ### Generators